Wednesday, May 14th, 2014, 1:15 pm

-The merged AA/USAirways will only have Citibank issuing cards, so the Barclays version of the card will only be available for a limited time.
-However even after the programs are combined the Barclays version will still earn AA miles, it just won’t be available for new applications.
+The merged AA/USAirways will only have Citibank issuing cards, so the Barclaycard version of the card will only be available for a limited time.
+However even after the programs are combined the Barclaycard version will still earn AA miles, it just won’t be available for new applications.

-Like with all Barclays cards, you can earn the bonus again even if you’ve had it in the past.
+Like with all Barclaycards, you can earn the bonus again even if you’ve had it in the past.

 Currently USAirways doesn’t even collect a fuel surcharge for travel on British Airways, though it’s unknown how long that will stick around for.